denizcankartal/drone-tracking/README.md

 *Note that step-7 is not implemented yet!*

 ## Setup
-- After cloning the repo issue "pip install -r requirements.txt" to install the packages.
+- After cloning the repo issue "pip install -r requirements.txt" to install the dependent Python packages.
 - issue "protoc --version" on the terminal to check if you have protoc installed.
 - If not install protocol buffer https://grpc.io/docs/protoc-installation/
 - run the following commands on the terminal for TensorFlow Object Detection API